EliSchillinger/home/docs/index.md

 ---

-# 🌍 ESIIL OASIS
+# 🌍 Open Analytics and Sythesis Infrastructure for Science

-Welcome to the **Environmental Data Science Innovation & Inclusion Lab (ESIIL) OASIS**, a hub for open analysis and synthesis in environmental data science.
+Welcome to the **OASIS**, a hub for open analysis and synthesis in environmental data science.
 This site provides categorized links to **working groups, templates, tools, and resources** that support collaborative and innovative research efforts.

 ---
 ## 📚 Data & Analytics Libraries